artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 2. Screenshot of WC - APG Weight Shipping.
 APG Shipping Tab.

 == Changelog ==
+= 3.9.0 =
+* Fixed shipping method settings fields when creating a new instance from WooCommerce shipping zones.
 = 3.8.0 =
 * Fixed shipping tax label when prices are displayed including tax.
 * Improved payment gateway collection so all active gateways can be selected in shipping settings.